About Ally

 And if we’re lucky, a deeper knowing that this too shall pass, and all will be well.

 My motto with yoga is ‘Through the body, into the Self’.
-Join me as we explore all the ways that yoga can lead us to a greater connection with our true Self - open, spacious, conscious awareness.
+Join me as we explore all the ways yoga can lead us to a deeper connection with our true Self - our open, spacious, and conscious awareness.